 Treating club foot

-This involves gently manipulating your baby's foot into a better position, then putting it into a cast.
 This is repeated every week for about 5 to 8 weeks.

 This is done using a local anaesthetic.
 It helps to release their foot into a more natural position.